The Microsoft Azure portal is the place to be in control of in order to effectively manage Azure resources.

 It just indicates that the experience is being transferred from the former Azure portal.

 It has been seen above that templates can be generated from resources, but the Microsoft Azure portal also makes possible for users to see the deployment of resources in various resource groups.

-When in an Azure portal, users can see resource deployments in a resource group from the deployments item shown in the menu.
+When in an Azure portal, users can see resource deployments in a resource group from the deployments item shown on the menu.

 By clicking on the deployments item, users would be able to see all the deployments that have happened to a resource group, with a status report of whether it worked or failed.

-Deployments in progress, in case there is any, are also displayed on the Microsoft Azure portal.
+Deployments in progress, in case there are any, are also displayed on the Microsoft Azure portal.

 Users can dig into particular deployments for specific information, such as the total time taken, and the steps involved in the resource deployment.